New York, New Haven and Hartford Railroad: Predecessors and formation (1839–1872)

 The New Haven system was formed by the merger of two railroads that intersected in New Haven, Connecticut: the Hartford and New Haven Railroad, which began service between New Haven and Hartford in 1839 and reached Springfield, Massachusetts, in 1844, and the New York and New Haven Railroad, which opened in 1848 between its namesake cities.
 The two companies had a history of cooperation; for a time, they jointly leased the New Haven and Northampton Railroad and coordinated their steamship services with each other.

 An initial merger attempt between the two in 1870 was rejected by the Connecticut General Assembly, largely over fears that the merged railroad would form a monopoly.
 But the legislature approved a second attempt just two years later, and the New York, New Haven and Hartford Railroad was formed on July 24, 1872.
-The newly combined railroad owned a main line from New York City to Springfield via New Haven and Hartford, and also reached New London, Connecticut via a lease of the Shore Line Railway (leased in 1870 by the New York and New Haven Railroad).
+The newly combined railroad owned a main line from New York City to Springfield via New Haven and Hartford, and also reached New London, Connecticut, via a lease of the Shore Line Railway (leased in 1870 by the New York and New Haven Railroad).
+In its first decades, the railroad was widely known as "the Consolidated".

 Expansion and acquisitions (1872–1900)

 The company later leased more lines and systems, eventually forming a virtual monopoly in New England south of the Boston and Albany Railroad.
-In 1882, the railroad leased the Boston, New York and Airline Railroad, the last railroad in New Haven not controlled by the NYNH&H. This new acquisition gave the New Haven Railroad a connection to Willimantic, Connecticut.
-Two more companies, the Naugatuck Railroad and the Connecticut Valley Railroad, were leased by the New Haven in 1887.
-With these two leases, the New Haven was in control of 10 of the 22 railroads in Connecticut at the time.
+In 1882, the railroad leased the Boston and New York Air-Line Railroad, the last railroad in the city of New Haven not controlled by the New Haven system.
+This new acquisition gave the New Haven Railroad a connection to Willimantic, Connecticut.
+Three more companies, the New Haven and Northampton Railroad, the Naugatuck Railroad, and the Connecticut Valley Railroad, were leased by the New Haven in 1887.
+With these leases, the New Haven was in control of 10 of the 22 railroads in Connecticut at the time.

+The New Haven took control of the New York, Providence and Boston Railroad (NYP&B) in 1892, adding its main line from New London to Providence, Rhode Island, to the New Haven's system along with the NYP&B-controlled Providence and Worcester Railroad route from Providence to Worcester, Massachusetts.
+Acquired the same year was the Housatonic Railroad, running between southwestern Connecticut and western Massachusetts, along with that railroad's own acquisitions including the Danbury and Norwalk Railroad and the New Haven and Derby Railroad.

+The Old Colony Railroad was taken over in 1893 by lease, completing a single railroad route to Boston and adding a network of branches in southeastern Massachusetts to the New Haven system.
+The New York and New England Railroad, for decades a fierce rival of the New Haven, finally fell to its competitor in 1895 and further entrenched the New Haven's control of railroad lines in southern New England.